Daihatsu Taft (F10)

 The F10/F20/F50/F60 series Daihatsu Taft (ダイハツ・タフト, Daihatsu Tafuto) is an off-road vehicle built by Daihatsu between 1974 and 1984.
-It was also sold as the Wildcat in Australia, and Scat in Germany, the Netherlands and some other European markets.
+It was also sold as the Wildcat in Australia, and Scat in Germany and some other European markets.
 The Taft is similar to the Suzuki Jimny, although a bit larger.
 The name "Taft" stands for "'Tough and Almighty Four-wheel Touring Vehicle".

 The first Taft was the F10 model, introduced in 1974.
 It was equipped with a 1.0 L (958 cc) petrol engine mated to a four-speed manual transmission with a two-range transfer case.
 The F10 model is available in short wheelbase (SWB) softtop and hardtop versions.

 Around 1977, the F10 was replaced with the F20 series with a larger 1.6 L (1587 cc) Toyota 12R petrol engine.
 Around the same time the F50 with a 2.5 L DG diesel engine was introduced.
 Both models had an improved transmission and were available in SWB softtop and hardtop versions, either as four- or six-seaters.
 In 1979, trayback/ute versions of the F20 and F50 introduced as the F25 and F55 models.
 In Papua New Guinea, these models were sold with a locally manufactured dropside cargo tray from 1980.

 Around 1983, updated F20/F25 models were introduced with an optional Deluxe version and optional five-speed transmission.
 At the same time the 2.5-litre F50/F55 models were replaced with the F60/F65 with a 2.8 L DL diesel engine, with the same Deluxe model version and optional five-speed gearbox.
 In Indonesia, the radiator grille material was changed from steel to plastic, along with plastic fender flares.
 The interior also had a redesigned centre dashboard which included 4 dial meters (clock, ampere meter, engine temperature meter, and fuel meter), optional air conditioning switch, and stereo head unit.
 The tachometer dial is placed side-by-side with the speedometer.

 In Europe, Giovanni Michelotti marketed a luxuriously equipped version of the Taft, a version echoed by the later Bertone Freeclimbers.

 Daihatsu revived the "Taft" nameplate in Japan in 2020 as a kei car competing with the Suzuki Hustler.